 This setting helps to ensure you are not wasting idle resources.

-Use the minimum number of nodes setting to ensure that your queries always have resources and use the maximum number of nodes setting to contain your costs.
-Decide the minimum and maximum number of nodes based on your workloads similarly to how you determine node counts for your on-premises clusters.
-Consider the number of concurrent queries, the complexity of queries, the amount of data scanned by the queries, and the number of queries in your workloads to determine the appropriate number of nodes to set on each Virtual Warehouse instance.
+Use the minimum number of executor nodes setting to ensure that your queries always have resources and use the maximum number setting to contain your costs.
+Decide the minimum and maximum number of executor nodes based on your workloads similarly to how you determine node counts for your on-premises clusters.
+Consider the number of concurrent queries, the complexity of queries, the amount of data scanned by the queries, and the number of queries in your workloads to determine the appropriate number of executor nodes to set on each Virtual Warehouse instance.

 Choose when your cluster auto-scales up based on either the

 HEADROOM or the WAIT TIME

 - Set the HEADROOM, which sets the number of executors to keep

 free to handle increases in numbers of queries.
 For example, you might configure a

 Small-sized Hive-LLAP Virtual Warehouse with 10 executors to

 accommodate a peak workload of 60 concurrent users, but a minimum of 5 concurrent

 users.
 The system can auto-scale up to support 60 concurrent users to meet the